vsiles/nix-tooling/lua/README.md

 This is a *source* for the [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) plugin to try and provide auto-completion in nix files.

+## TODO
+turn this into a proper nvim module so I can install it using lazy

 ## Builtins completion

-We provide completion for `builtins` based on _syntax_: any time you input verbatim `builtins.`, completion will trigger.
-A future improvement would only fire on the "actual" `builtins` (and not e.g. for a function argument named in the same way).
+We provide completion for `builtins`, `pkgs` and `lib` (or `pkgs.lib`) based on _syntax_: any time you input verbatim `builtins.` or the other triggers, completion will fire.
+A future improvement would only fire on the "actual" `builtins`, `pkgs` and `lib` (and not e.g. for a function argument named in the same way) and not on every verbatim occurrences of them

 The list is built at runtime using `nix-instantiate`.